Alo Creevey: Series 6

 In "Mini", Alo is having sex with Mini in a nightclub toilet, when he accidentally shouts out that he loves her, which alarms her.
 When he turns up at her house to apologise, she tells him that he can either have sex with her or leave.
 When confronted with her mother's new boyfriend, however, she insists that he stay, and sleep on the floor.
 However, she neglects to tell him that she is pregnant with his baby.
-Later on in the episode, he becomes jealous when he sees Mini flirting with her father, Gregory's assistant, at a work function, and the two have a confrontation, leading to Alo fighting with Gregory's assistant and getting thrown out.
-Mini turns up at his farm to reconcile with him, but he coldly informs her that he is fed up with the way she treats him, and brushes her off.

 In "Alo", he pursues a relationship with Poppy Champion, a girl who flirted with him at a nightclub.
 The next day, the two go out to a nearby forest to have a picnic together.
 There, the two form a relationship, and, after she persuades him to dance with her to Martin Solveig's "Hello" in their underwear, the two proceed to have sex upstairs.
 However, during the act, Alo notices several childish toys and posters lining the walls and furniture, and then spots a school uniform hanging on the wardrobe.
 Upon recognising the crest on the jacket, he stops the sex at once and demands to know how old Poppy is.
 When she reveals that she is almost 14, he is horrified that he is now technically a child molester, particularly upon realising Poppy is too immature to realise the legal implications of what they were doing.
 He narrowly escapes Poppy's house, avoiding her argumentative parents.
 Later, Alo attempts to break up with Poppy, but only at her fourteenth birthday.
 In retaliation, Poppy goes to the police.
 Alo is arrested in the middle of a school exam and charged with statutory rape, and suspended from school.
 Rich later bails him out, but no one is sympathetic to him, mostly due to his inability to say the right thing.